Although men are more likely to experience hair loss, thinning hair still remains a common problem among women as well.

 2. Dry shampoo

 Dry shampoos have gotten far more popular in recent years.
 They wash the hair quickly and keep it looking clean.
 However, when over-using this product, it clogs pores and irritates the scalp.
 Thus, it irritates our growth cycle and weakens the follicles.
+Some shampoos can have up to 30 different ingredients, including various chemicals that help with the stability and presentation of the shampoo.
+Some of these ingredients have been found to impact hair loss.
+Each of these ingredients has a specific purpose.
+But, over time, some of them may lead to different problems and health concerns.

 New studies have shown a direct correlation between hair growth and our nutritional intake.
 If we have inadequate protein, iron, calcium, vitamin B, vitamin A or biotin intake, hair loss can arise.
+Essential fatty acids, especially omega-3s, play a key role in the health of your skin, hair, and nails.
+Some foods that are rich in omega-3 include walnuts, fatty fish (like salmon or tuna), chia seeds and soy beans.

 4. High heat appliances